 I think my experience in London has enriched my life both professionally and personally.
 At that school I was lucky enough to work with children from many different cultures, building up values like respect, patience, and responsibility among others to create harmonious learning environment.

-Madeleine // Children’s House Teacher
+Sian // Children’s House Guide

-Maite // Children’s House Teacher
+Maite // Children’s House Guide